-During calendar year 2018, an election year, these committees and funds filed periodic reports disclosing receipts and expenditures before the primary and general elections, as well as a year-end report.
-Information on the number of reports filed is found on pages 12 and 13.
+During calendar year 2020, an election year, these committees and funds filed periodic reports disclosing receipts and expenditures.
+Information on the number of reports filed is found on page 15.

 Each filed report is reviewed by Board staff for compliance with the disclosure law requirements, including accurate accounting and reporting and adherence to applicable contribution and expenditure limits.
 Violations of contribution and expenditure limits are resolved through either a conciliation agreement, or in some cases, a Board order.
-Information on Board investigations and enforcement actions is found on page 15.
+Information on Board investigations and enforcement actions is found on page 18.

 As a part of the campaign finance program the Board administers and regulates the distribution of payments for the state's public subsidy program, which provides public funding to qualified state candidates and the state committees of political parties.
 Payments are made following the state primary election to candidates and monthly to the state committees of political parties.
-Information on public subsidy payments made during fiscal year 2019 is found on pages 14 and 15.
+Information on public subsidy payments made during fiscal year 2021 is found on page 16.